I love oatmeal cookies. These easy almond oatmeal cookies are not only easy to make, they make absolutely delicious cookies too!

 - The baking time and temperature provided in this recipe are based on my oven setting.

-Can you use other nuts in the cookies
+Can you use other nuts or chocolate chips in the cookies?

 - You certainly can.
 You can customize these cookies by replacing almonds with other nuts such as peanuts, walnuts, or any other nuts you like.
 Roasting them slightly before adding to the cookie dough will make sure the nuts are nice and crunchy in the cookies after baking.